In Exercises 39–46, find the unit vector that has the same direction as the vector v. v = 6i

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A unit vector is a vector that has a magnitude of one and indicates direction.
-To find a unit vector in the same direction as a given vector, you divide the vector by its magnitude.
-This process normalizes the vector, allowing it to retain its direction while having a standardized length.
+A unit vector has a magnitude of 1 and indicates direction only.
+To find a unit vector in the same direction as v, divide v by its magnitude.
+This process normalizes the vector, producing a vector with length one but the same direction.